Selflender logo Back to Data & Guides

 The amount of money you can make through side hustles varies depending on the industry you choose to go into, how much time you put in and how you market your business.

-How much do you earn from your side hustle per month?
+How much do you make from your side hustle per month?

-From the survey data we collected, side hustles bring in an estimated average of $897.04 a month.
-Of course, as the split of earnings shows, there are some side hustlers earning much more, and many earning much less.
+From the survey data we collected, side hustles bring in an estimated average of $688 a month.
+Of course, as the split of earnings shows, there will be some side hustlers earning much more, and many earning much less.

 That’s not to say it isn’t worth trying your own side hustle, though it may be difficult in the initial stages.
 There are plenty of people who turn a simple hobby like crocheting or gardening into something that makes them enough money to cover basic costs and afford some extra luxuries in life.